 There was little worry, on the other hand, that American students and scholars going abroad would become seduced by foreign ways of life.
 Rather, upon their return home American Fulbrighters were expected to become a national asset, familiar with foreign nations and peoples.
 And they would return, as one administrator put it, "with a deeper appreciation of our own institutions and our way of life."
 Like Dorothy, Americans would travel far only to find that there truly was no place like home.

-The Fulbright program, in short, was underpinned by two entirely contradictory understandings about the way in which ideas and culture travel: While foreigners in the United States would
+, in short, was underpinned by two entirely contradictory understandings about the way in which ideas and culture travel: While foreigners in the United States would

 absorb American values, Americans abroad would do no such thing, and would instead spread American culture wherever they went.
 Beneath the rhetoric of “mutual exchange and understanding,” the cultural exchanges of the Fulbright program were expected to be one-way streets.
 The plan was very much a creature of its time: It reflected Americans’ unspoken faith in the power of American culture to transform the world without itself being transformed.